Impact of Personal Child Care Hygiene Counselling on Mothers' Knowledge, Attitude, & Practices (KAP) Toward Preschool Children

 Lessons Learned: Employing Focus Groups as a Research Methodology

 Human Metapneumovirus (HMPV) is a significant respiratory pathogen affecting individuals across all age groups, with heightened severity in young children, older adults, and immunocompromised patients.
-The aim of the study is to evaluate the knowledge levels of staff nurses regarding HMPV.
+The study aims to evaluate the knowledge levels of staff nurses regarding HMPV.
 A descriptive cross-sectional survey was conducted on staff nurses working in medical, surgical wards, and intensive care units (MICU and SICU) at GGS Medical College and Hospital, Faridkot, Punjab, India.
-Data were collected in November 2024, involving a sample of 50 nurses, using a structured questionnaire.
+Data was collected in November 2024, involving a sample of 50 nurses, using a structured questionnaire.
 Findings revealed that 20% of staff nurses demonstrated poor knowledge, 50% of nurses had moderate knowledge, 30% of nurses showed good knowledge.
 While 60% of nurses were aware of HMPV, only 45% understood its transmission.
 The highest awareness was among MICU nurses (60%), reflecting a higher exposure to respiratory infections.
 This study highlights the necessity for continuous professional development among nursing staff concerning emerging infectious diseases like HMPV.